Baccalaureate Degree Programs

 Associate's of Arts Degree Requirements

-A minimum of 62 semester hours is required, of which at least the last 31 have been taken at Rocky Mountain College; the general education requirements listed below must be met.
+A minimum of 62 semester hours is required, of which at least the last 31 have been taken at Rocky Mountain College; the core curriculum requirements listed below must be met.
 A candidate must have a cumulative GPA of 2.00 ("C") for all courses applying to the degree.

 Baccalaureate Degree Requirements